Rapid App Development: Full RAD Methodology Overview and Practical Advice

 • Novelty risk.
 RAD is a novelty for most IT companies, requiring rethinking familiar working methods.
 Resistance to the new and the need to learn tools and techniques from scratch leads to mistakes during the first implementations of rapid application development.

 • Reduced control.
 An adaptive process, as one of the advantages of RAD, ideally means the ability to quickly adapt to both problems and opportunities.
-Unfortunately, we will have to prefer one thing or the other - flexibility or control.
-A rapid application development methodology would not be viable in the latter case.
+Unfortunately, we will have to prefer one thing or the other — flexibility or control.
+A rapid application development methodology would not be viable in the latter case, as it prioritizes best practices over rigid control.

-• Paucity design.
-The focus on prototypes, in some cases, leads to a hack methodology in which developers are constantly making minor changes to individual elements and ignoring system architecture issues.
+• Paucity of design.
+The focus on prototypes, in some cases, leads to a hack methodology where developers are constantly making minor changes to individual elements and ignoring the broader system architecture issues.
+This approach can make it difficult to finalize product stability and scalability, particularly when the final version is deployed in a web environment.

 • Scalability lack.
 Primarily RAD is used by small and medium-sized project teams.
 The disadvantages of rapid application development methodology are especially evident when RAD is used to work on large projects.